 Breadcrumbs -> Pork Rinds

-As mentioned for the fried chicken, you can definitely use ground up pork rinds to get a breadcrumb type of effect.
+As mentioned for the fried chicken, you can use ground up pork rinds to get a breadcrumb type of effect.
 Besides chicken, you can do it on any meat – like pork chops!
 Grinding pork rinds in the food processor is definitely the preferred method here, as they get to a finer consistency and will crunch up well.

-If you’d like an example of a breadcrumb crust that I’ve used before, check out my Keto Brussels Sprouts Au Gratin.
+If you’d like an example of a breadcrumb crust that I’ve used before, check out our Keto Brussels Sprouts Au Gratin.
 Here, the pork rind crust crisps up and gives you a great change in texture as you’re eating.
 Another example would be our Easy Chicken Cordon Bleu.

 Margarine and Vegetable Oil -> Butter, Coconut Oil